 The "shellcode" string can follow any of the following formats:

 The shellcode2exe.py script accepts shellcode encoded as a string or as raw binary data, and produces an executable that can run that shellcode.
 You load the resulting executable file into a debugger to examine its.
 This approach is useful for analyzing shellcode that's difficult to understand without stepping through it with a debugger.
-This script was written by Mario Vilas, and was later tweaked by Anand Sastry to accept not only shellcode in binary form, but also shellcode encoded as a '\x' ASCII string.
+This script was written by Mario Vilas, and was later tweaked by Anand Sastry to accept not only shellcode in binary form, but also shellcode encoded using "\x" strings via the "-s" parameter.
+The script was further updated by Patrick Copeland to accept as input shellcode encoded using "%u" strings via the "-u" parameter.